Louisville Is Furious Over "Outrageous & Offensive" Breonna Taylor Charges

 The Louisville community has already expressed anger and disappointment at the decision, with many people attending the press conference where the charges were announced crying.
 “This is outrageous and offensive!”
 Benjamin Crump, the attorney for Taylor’s family, said on Twitter.

-“If Brett Hankison's behavior was wanton endangerment to people in neighboring apartments, then it should have been wanton endangerment in Breonna Taylor's apartment too.
+“If Brett Hankison's behaviour was wanton endangerment to people in neighbouring apartments, then it should have been wanton endangerment in Breonna Taylor's apartment too.
 In fact, it should have been ruled wanton murder!”
 After the press conference, crowds in Louisville immediately began marching in protest of the decision.

 “Breonna Taylor and her family deserve more than the state could ever give them,” Black Lives Matter Louisville said in a statement.
 “They are not capable of true accountability, but remember, we decide what’s possible.
 Not them.”